Divorce Mediation in Hialeah, Florida

 Mediators are neutral and cannot give either spouse legal advice.
 Having your own attorney review the numbers and the proposed agreement protects you and ensures the consent order says what you think it says.

 Prefer the full overview?
-See our Florida divorce mediation practice page, or connect with a Hialeah divorce attorney.
+See our Florida divorce mediation practice page, our guide comparing mediation vs. going to court, or connect with a Hialeah divorce attorney.

 Considering Mediation in Hialeah?